mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.9 - 7-19-18 =
+* Fixed: connection issues caused by HTTP Basic Authentication on some setups
+* Fixed: issues with Themes widget actions
+* Fixed: conflict with the Divi theme
+* Fixed: a few cosmetic issues
+* Fixed: an issue with the number of total updates calculation

 = 3.4.8 - 6-26-18 =
 * Fixed: syncing issues detected on specific hosts